 What is JMeter?

-Apache JMeter is an open source, free software testing tool purely based on java that are most widely used for performance testing and load testing for web application and other services.
+JMeter dashboard report configuration!
+Apache JMeter is an open source, free software testing tool purely base on java that are most widely use for performance testing and load testing for web application and other services.
 Performance testing means, testing a web application or other services against heavy load, multiple and concurrent user traffic.

 In other words, one should use JMeter because its a powerful testing tool with varieties of testing capabilities like- Functional testing, Database testing etc.